ExCHP8/dart_fusion/README.md

 ## <a name="d-state-widget-key-features"></a> Key Features
 * Reduce Boilerplate
-  With DStateWidget, you can significantly reduce boilerplate code when working with StatefulWidget.
+  With DWidget, you can significantly reduce boilerplate code when working with StatefulWidget.
 Say goodbye to excessive code blocks and welcome concise, elegant declarations.
 * Improved Readability
   By abstracting away common patterns, the library ensures cleaner and more readable code, making it easier to comprehend and maintain your project.
 * Easy to Use
-  Implementing DStateWidget is straightforward.
+  Implementing DWidget is straightforward.
 Just extend the class, override specific methods like onStart, onPreparation, onFinish, and let the magic happen.
 * Data Passing Made Simple
   With a convenient data method, you can easily declare and pass data between the widget and its state, ensuring your data management is both efficient and organized.